koriaf/parks-bce-integration-bookable-things/api_products.rst

   Returns a list of products with pagination and short information about them.

-  The next GET parameters (optional) are supported:
+  Optional GET parameters to filter:

-    * **park_slug** is a URL-compatible string that identifies the park, e.g. "anbg" for the Australian National Botanic Gardens or "kakadu" or "booderee".
+    * **park_slug** is an URL-compatible string that identifies the park, e.g. "anbg" for the Australian National Botanic Gardens or "kakadu" or "booderee" or "uluru".

     * **org_id** is a short number identifying the organisation to display only products provided by the choosen one.
-It will be useful mostly for the "Management" scenarion, and any organisation using API is aware of this value for itself.
-See the organisations list endpoint to get variants to filter on.
+It will be useful mostly for the "Management" scenario, given any organisation using API is aware of this value for itself.
+See the organisations list endpoint to get variants to filter on or configuration endpoint to retrieve ID and name of the current org.

     * **org_name** - full organisation name (urlencoded).
 Exact case insensitive match.

     * **is_archived** (``false`` by default) - can be used to access archived products (if you set it to ``all`` or ``true``).
-Only active are returned by default.
+Only active (=false) are returned by default.

   In case of wrong filters parameter (park doesn't exist, org doesn't exist) empty results set will be returned (except the is_archived parameter where the value